IHE/PCC.QEDm/input/pagecontent/issues.md

 **QEDm_13** ODH

-SHOULD future releases of the HL7 FHIR profile for ODH be modified as International Realm, this profile will be updated to point to those updated profiles.
+Should future releases of the HL7 FHIR profile for ODH be modified as International Realm, this profile will be updated to point to those updated profiles.
 The scope of the modifications in the IHE ODH profiles is to reference ‘Patient’ instead of US Core Patient, and to reference